franck-boullier/utils/terraform/aws/data_ingestion/service-accounts/README.md

 - **terraform-account:** An AWS Account in the organization where we create the bucket to store tfstate for all the resources that we will create for that organization.
 - **terraform_state_bucket:** The bucket that we need to store tfstate for all the resources that we will create.
 This bucket is created in the terraform-account.

-# What we will create in the AWS account:
+# What we will create in the AWS Service Accounts:

 In the AWS account for each environment, we will: